ColbyBrungard/STED30/README.md

 2. make mosaics in COG format.
 3. Prarie potholes, karst, and other real depressions. - If I can get a raster of these then I could use it to not fill these real sinks during DEM pit remove
 4. A more efficient way to do this computation would be to find a computer with more nodes and submit each watershed as an indivudal job (could probaby be done with SLURM job arrays).

+Base DEM aquisition and preparation:

+Downloaded 1 arc sec (approx. 30m) DEM tiles from National Elevation Dataset.

+Included parts of Canada and Mexico to avoid edge artifacts

+ Downloaded 1 arc sec (approx 30m) DEMs from National Elevation Dataset on 2/25/2021.
+All data is current as of this date (the NED refreshes frequently). all tiled DEMs come as: EPSG 4269 - NAD 83 Geographic coordinates

+  1a.
+DEMs were downloaded from the national map2 (https://apps.nationalmap.gov/downloader/#/) by dragging an extent box around CONUS.
+I included large parts of Canada and Mexico to avoid any edge effects

+  1b.
+This resulted in the selection of 3370  DEM tiles.
+I exported the search results as a .csv file (please note that the .csv format is required.
+You must open this, copy the right column and paste into uGet from clipboard).
+If you select the .txt option it does not seem to get all of the files)

+  1c.
+I used the uGet program to download all the tiles: https://ugetdm.com/downloads/; https://apps.nationalmap.gov/uget-instructions/# (download speeds up dramatically if you use 16 connections).

+  1d.
+DEM tiles come as both .tif and .zip files.
+It would be delightful if all tiles were one format, but they are not (I think because the USGS is in the process of converted to cloud optimized geotifs).
+However; not all tiles are yet available as .tif necessitating the need to download both .tif and .zip files.

+  1e.
+All zipped tiles unpack to .img format and some are duplicates of what the USGS provides as .tif files (talk about a data management mess!).
+To over come this I:

+Unzipped all .zip files to different folder, selected only the .img files

+Used the following to convert .img files to .tif in osgeo4w

+This resulted in filenames that had a 'img' prefix and a _1 suffix (before the file extension).
+I used ReNamer (https://www.den4b.com/products/renamer) to batch rename these to match what the USGS provides as .tif files.
+I then copied all of these .tif files to the folder where all the .tif files that I directly downloaded were stored.
+If the files had the same name I did not copy these.